Squarespace Pricing in Canada 2026: What Canadian Service Providers Actually Pay

 2. Want to Build a Full Business Website?

-Go with: Business Plan
+Go with: core

 This is the sweet spot for most small service providers.
 It unlocks the business tools most entrepreneurs need, without jumping to full eCommerce.